-FPWC has also set up an Eco-Center in the refuge, which is not only an accommodation place for tourists , but also serves as a scientific hub for scientists working on their research and studies.
-The center also provides trainings on various topics for the communities aimed at the sustainable use of the area’s unique natural resources.
+FPWC has also set up three Eco-Centers in the refuge, the Urtsadzor Eco-Lodge, the Rangers’ Campus and the Gnishik Eco-Lodge.
+They are not only accommodation places for eco-tourists, but they also serve as scientific hubs for scientists working on their researches and studies.
+The centers also provide trainings on various topics for the local community members, aimed at the sustainable use of the area’s unique natural resources.

-FPWC currently develops touristic infrastructure in the area to promote ecotourism in CWR and draw the attention of larger audience to the Armenian’s unique biodiversity.
-The amounts generated from tourism are reinvested back into the preservation of area’s unique flora and fauna.
+FPWC currently develops touristic infrastructure in the area to promote eco-tourism in CWR and draw the attention of larger audience to the Armenian’s unique biodiversity.
+The income generated from eco-tourism is redirected back into the conservation of the area’s unique flora and fauna.

 Best Shots From CWR